24 June , 2025

 Carl Michael Bellman

-– Discover the Soul of 18th-Century Stockholm Through Carl Michael Bellman
+– Soul of 18th-Century Stockholm in Verse

 Born in Stockholm on February 4, 1740, Carl Michael Bellman is a legendary figure in Swedish music and literature.
 His life and works offer a fascinating glimpse into Stockholm in the eighteenth century, making him a crucial figure for tourists interested in the city’s rich cultural heritage.